backend-development/backend-development-textbook/source/rails_authentication.md

 ### Login and Logout

 Omniauth is a "Rack Middleware".
-That means it is somewhat independant of the rails app you are building.
+That means it is somewhat independent of the rails app you are building.
 It has access to the HTTP request, will analyze that, and pass on data to your rails app through the environment variable `omniauth.auth`.